istio/istio.io/content/docs/examples/advanced-gateways/index.md

 ---
-title: Ingress Gateway for an HTTPS service
+title: Ingress gateway without TLS termination
-description: Describes how to configure an Ingress Gateway for an HTTPS service.
+description: Describes how to configure SNI passthrough for an ingress gateway.
 weight: 31
 keywords: [traffic-management,ingress, https]
 ---

 The [Securing Gateways with HTTPS](/docs/tasks/traffic-management/secure-ingress/) task describes how to configure HTTPS ingress access to an HTTP service.
 This example describes how to configure ingress access to an HTTPS service.
-You will deploy an [NGINX](https://www.nginx.com) server to your Kubernetes cluster to provide an HTTPS Kubernetes service.
-Then you will configure a gateway to provide ingress access to this service via the `nginx.example.com` host.
+You deploy an [NGINX](https://www.nginx.com) server to your Kubernetes cluster to provide an HTTPS Kubernetes service.
+Then you configure a gateway to provide ingress access to this service via the `nginx.example.com` host.

 ## Generate client and server certificates and keys